drewdeponte/git-ps-book/src/guides/add-patches-to-your-stack.md

 # Add patches to your stack

 We're going to focus on how we create patches on our stack and what a stack is in terms of `git`?

 ## TL;DR

-A stack is simply a branch with an upstream, e.g. `main` with an upstream of `origin/main`.
+A stack is simply a branch with an upstream tracking branch, e.g. `main` with an upstream tracking branch of `origin/main`.
 You can create a patch on top of your stack with the following.

 1. Make a change locally in your editor of choice
-2. Stage your change with `gps add -p`
+2. Stage your change with `git add -p`
-3. Create patch with `gps c`
+3. Create patch (a.k.a. commit) with `git commit`

 ## WalkThrough

 Git Patch Stack is really just a layer of tooling built directly on top of `git`.
 So if we look at our `git` tree here, we have a small project.

 ![Initial git tree with
 skeleton](../images/guides/add-patch/initial-git-tree-with-skeleton.png)